-10 Home Remedies That Surprisingly Actually Work
+10 Home Remedies That Might Actually Work

-Oil Of Cloves For Toothache
+Oil of Cloves For Toothache

-Clove oil is used for treating a variety of disorders but it is most commonly associated with dental care.
+Clove oil is used for treating a variety of disorders but it is most commonly associated with a toothache.
 Clove Oil can be applied directly to the gums for a toothache until you can get to the dentist.
 It has a numbing effect due to the active ingredient eugenol.
 Medicinal use of this product has not been approved by the FDA.

 Clove oil can also be added to hot steamy water and the vapor inhaled to help clear nasal passages and ease breathing.
 It may also help reduce phlegm associated with a cough.
 Chewing a clove bud or gargling diluted clove oil may also help ease an irritated throat.

 Duct Tape For Wart Removal

 In studies, duct tape has been evaluated to be a treatment for common warts.
 However, not all studies have seen success with this process and it's not clear how duct tape works.

 Don't use duct tape if you have diabetes, nerve damage, peripheral artery disease, or are prone to skin allergies or irritation, as sores or infection may occur.

 If your wart bleeds or worsens, contact your doctor.